-Personal safety lies with the individual.
+Personal safety rests with the individual.
 Members of the campus community are urged to be responsible for their own safety.
 The Office of Public Safety shares and promotes campus safety procedures, services and safety reminders and tips in many forms throughout the year.
-Crime prevention alerts and safety tips are published monthly in the Public Safety News Letter, published in the student paper and on displayed on informational posters throughout campus.